-Being an employee of one of The Agora Companies comes with a number of perks.
+Being an employee at 14 West comes with a number of perks.
 Opportunity (if you are smart, and willing to push yourself and others) is one you hear a lot about.
 But this holiday send-off from one of the organization’s leaders was the perfect reminder of another pretty major privilege: realness from the top down.

 This was his message…

 2017 was an incredibly successful year.
-More than 500 new people have joined the organization in the last year.
-Over that time, we’ve also set new records for almost everything we track.
+We’ve set new records for almost everything we track.

 Yet this incredible success comes with challenges.
 Even to maintain the level at which our businesses are performing would be a feat.
 But of course we aren’t interested in maintenance.
 We’ve always believed in trying new things, learning and growing.